sparkflows/sparkflows-docs/docs/user-guide/quick-start/index.rst

 Quick Start Guide
 =========

-The quick start guide gets you started with Fire Insights.
+The quick start guide gets you started with Sparkflows.

 Let's get started!